"Every Where, Every Day, Every Body"

 History of Public Health in North Carolina

-The North Carolina Office of Archives and History, Government Records Branch traces the history of the Department of Health and Human Services beginning with a reference to “an act of the 1755 Assembly ordering quarantine on vessels" and concluding with the 1990s.
-The history notes that in 1877, the General Assembly created the first State Board of Health composed of the entire Medical Society of North Carolina.
+The State Archives of North Carolina preserves and provides public access to historically significant archival materials related to North Carolina.
+Archived files trace the history of the Department of Health and Human Services beginning with a reference to “an act of the 1755 Assembly ordering quarantine on vessels" and concluding with the 1990s.
+As referenced in the The Eighteenth Biennial Report of the North Carolina State Board of Health: "In the seventies Dr. Thomas Fanning Wood of Wilmington, caught the vision of the possibilities of public health work to North Carolina.
+How fully he grasped the far-reaching consequences of his idea, how clearly he saw the ever-growing hosts of lives saved as a result of his vision and inspiration, we shall never know.
+We do know that the vision never left him, and that under its sway he worked, through the Medical Journal which he edited and through the North Carolina State Medical Society, until his influence reached the people of the State in their General Assembly of 1877, with the effect that on February 12, 1877, the North Carolina State Board of Health was born.
+Ours was the twelfth State board of health to be established".
 The county boards of health were composed of the affiliated county medical societies and were under the direction of the State Board of Health.
 The intent was to create a uniform system of health and sanitation throughout the state.
 But “the General Assembly appropriated only one hundred dollars to establish this health system; and the existence of the State Board of Health was nominal.”

 “In 1899 the General Assembly passed additional legislation to protect public water supplies from contamination, and the State Board of Health was charged with instructing local health boards and water company inspectors on the procedures for sampling and inspection.”